jpsca/tcom/docs/en/docs/guide/extra.md

 # Extra Attributes

-If you pass attributes not declared in a component, those are not discarded, but rather collected in a `attrs` object that can render these extra attributes calling `attrs.render()`
+If you pass arguments not declared in a component, those are not discarded, but rather collected in a `attrs` object that can render these extra arguments calling `attrs.render()`

 For example, this component: